This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

-Flannel boards were my favorite when I was in kindergarten.
-I remember being fascinated by these pieces of fabric sticking to one another without glue.
-And, my kindergarten teacher had such a variety of silhouettes, I was always excited to see the next set.
+Flannel boards were my favorite when I was a student in kindergarten.
+I remember being fascinated by these pieces of fabric sticking together without glue.
+And my kindergarten teacher had such an amazing variety of silhouettes I was always excited to see the next set.

-But, once again, sharing flannel board play with my son was not going to happen unless I made some adaptations.
-Today, I’m sharing how you can use flannel boards with your child with special needs.
+But, once again, sharing flannel board play with my son would not happen unless I made some adaptations.

-Why flannel boards may be a challenge for children with special needs
+Why flannel boards may be a challenge for neurodivergent/disabled children

-- A child cannot be expected to engage in imaginative play when he is not developmentally ready.
+- A child cannot be expected to engage in imaginative play when they are not developmentally appropriate.

-- The 2-dimentional nature of felt and flannel might be tricky for a child to manipulate if he has fine motor difficulties.
+- The 2-dimensional nature of felt and flannel might be tricky for a child to manipulate if they require extra support with fine motor activities.

 - The texture might be an issue for children with tactile sensory aversions.